top of page

-Art Connection in the Capital Region (ACCR) is a nonprofit that expands access to original visual art and provides opportunities for artists to have their work placed permanently in collections within nonprofit organizations throughout Washington, DC and Baltimore.
-ACCR’s robust exhibition program includes in-person and virtual exhibitions where participating nonprofits select artwork that speaks to their mission and vision to exhibit permanently in their public areas.
+The Art Connection in the Capital Region (ACCR) is a nonprofit organization dedicated to enhancing access to original visual art while creating meaningful opportunities for artists to donate their work to nonprofit organizations in Washington, D.C., and Baltimore.

 ESTABLISHED IN 2004